johnsogg/cf2/exam-2-study-guide.md

 the course content thus far.

-The general vibe of the test will be the same as last time: a bunch of multiple choice questions, diagram comprehension and production questions, etc. I plan to ask one programming question, and another short essay question.
+The general vibe of the test will be the same as last time: a bunch of multiple choice questions, diagram comprehension and production questions, etc.

 # Topics and question types